Nilpotent subspaces and nilpotent orbits: Posets of -stable nilpotent subspaces

 \begin{rmk} It is important in Lemma~\ref{lm:induction-poset} that one can use \un{different} standard parabolics $\p$ with conjugate Levi subalgebras.
 This yields different nilradicals $\p^{nil}$ and hence different (maximal) elements of $\cI(\be)_\co$. \end{rmk} It follows from Lemma~\ref{lm:induction-poset} that if $\co$ is induced from $(\el,\co')$, then

 However, there can be several different ways to induce $\co$ from a smaller orbit (i.e., several essentially different pairs $(\el,\co')$) and the numbers $d_{\sf max}(\co') +\dim \p^{nil}$ can differ for different pairs.
-This observation leads to the following
+Computations related to this observation suggest the following assertion.